PisiLinuxNew/pisilinux-welcome/README.md

 Instagram icon designed by Pixel Buddha (nfo at pixelbuddha dot net) from Flaticon. (**License:** [Flaticon Basic License](http://file000.flaticon.com/downloads/license/license.pdf))

 Slack icon designed by creatiVe5 (http://creative5.deviantart.com/). (**License:** Freeware non-commercial use)

+# To do
+* pisilinux-welcome has been written for Pisi GNU/Linux with Calamares installation and should be adapted for YALI also.